Frank-Frankerson/Frank-Frankerson/README.md

 ### Currently Working On

-I'm currently a Senior Developer, CX at Penn Foster Group.
-I work heavily on the technical aspect of sending out communications which includes building personalizes emails at scale, understanding and querying data, managing the Oracle Responsys platform, and more.
+I'm currently a Senior Developer, CX.
+I work heavily on the technical aspect of sending out communications which includes building personalized emails at scale, understanding and querying data, managing the Oracle Responsys platform, and more.

 ### Currently Learning